aliceliangzhao/uxPortfolioAdvisor/README.md

 ## What you'll get

-A detailed portfolio structure guide (in Markdown and JSON) that includes:
+Two outputs tailored to your role, industry, and seniority level:

+1. **Portfolio Guide** (`portfolio-guide.md`) — a detailed, human-readable guide with:
    - What sections to include and why
    - How to write compelling case studies
    - What hiring managers actually look for
    - Common mistakes to avoid
    - All recommendations cited with real, current sources
+   - Clear markers showing which advice is cited `[N]` vs. inferred `†`

+2. **Portfolio Rules** (`portfolio-rules.md`) — an opinionated rules file you can drop into any AI coding tool (Claude Code, Cursor, Kiro, Copilot, Windsurf) so it builds your portfolio the right way.
+Uses MUST/SHOULD/MUST NOT language that AI tools understand.

 ---